Dr. Peter Gloystein: between art and entrepreneurship

 With time and distance, the controversy of the champagne incident did abate, but the damage for Peter Gloystein’s career was considerable.
 He no longer could run for a public office as opponents and parts of the press would immediately republish the incriminating photo.

 In the following years, Peter Gloystein focused on providing consulting services to the financial and cultural sector, later also to the social one.
 Until 2008 he remained in Bremen, in 2009 he moved to Düsseldorf.
 As a business angel he worked for many companies such as the rating agency Scope, the internet portal for classical music My Classic World as well as for the international art gallery Venice Projects, first in Basel and then in Venice.
-Additionally, Peter Gloystein is still active in the international merger and acquisitions sector – initially as senior advisor to the international company Lincoln International and from 2011 to 2022 as Chairman of the Supervisory Board of the Deutsche Mergers Acquisitions AG in Düsseldorf.
+Additionally, Peter Gloystein was active in the international merger and acquisitions sector – initially as senior advisor to the international company Lincoln International and from 2011 to 2022 as Chairman of the Supervisory Board of the Deutsche Mergers Acquisitions AG in Düsseldorf.
 The shares in My Classic World and Venice Projects have since been sold.

 Peter Gloystein

 Among these activities, the project of the European rating agency Scope deserves special mention.
 This ambitious and now successful project established an European alternative to the predominantly American credit rating agencies.
 Peter Gloystein supported and accompanied Scope for more than ten years first as an investor, then as Chairman of the Supervisory and Advisory Boards.
 After this long, gratifying and successful period of service, Peter Gloystein stepped down as Chairman of the Advisory Board at the end of 2018 after having left the Chairmanship of the Supervisory Board in 2016.
-Presently, Peter Gloystein is Honorary Member of the Advisory Board.
-Peter Gloystein is currently an honorary member of the Advisory Board.
+Peter Gloystein remains on friendly terms with the Scope project.

 Throughout his professional career, Peter Gloystein has always been involved in volunteer work: first in the 1980s as city councillor of Kronberg im Taunus for the Christian Democratic Party (CDU), in the 1990s as Chairman of the Friends of the Deutsche Oper am Rhein in Düsseldorf and Duisburg (where he continues being a Member of the Board of Trustees).
 His love for the arts also shows in his Chairmanship of the Friends of the Opera of Frankfurt (2001/02) and the Bayreuth Festival (2009/10).
 Since 2012, Peter Gloystein has held the position of Chairman of the German Circle of Friends of La Fenice Opera in Venice.
 Since 2019, he holds the position of Deputy Chairman of the Board of Directors of the Fondazione Internazionale Richard Wagner di Venezia, which supports the local Wagner Museum.
-Since 2021, Peter Gloystein is a Member of the Supervisory Board of the EuropaChorAkademie.
+Since 2021, Peter Gloystein is a Member of the Supervisory Board of the EuropaChorAkademie, from which he retired in 2023.
 Finally, he was a long-time member of the Federal Board of the Christian Democratic Party’s (CDU) Economic Council (until 2005).

 One focus of his volunteer work is the wonderfully multidisciplinary, cultural project called “Insel Hombroich” near Neuss.
 Peter Gloystein’s commitment stems from his friendship with the island’s founder, Karl-Heinrich Müller, who has since passed.
 He met and befriended Müller in the 1990s during the acquisition of the commercial real estate firm Müller Immobilien by the Commerzbank.
 Peter Gloystein has been closely involved with this fascinating project since 1990 even during the time when he did not live in Düsseldorf.
 In 2009, Peter Gloystein took over as Chairman of the Insel Hombroich Support Association.
+Peter Gloystein was also intensively involved in the innovative “Raumortlabor” project, which was intended to redesign the existing environment of the island project with the participation of a prominent planning group.
 After 30 years of service in the governing bodies of the association – including 13 years as chairman – Peter Gloystein resigned as chairman of the association of the Insel Hombroich in September 2022.
+He was then appointed an honorary member of the Advisory Board.

 Dr. Peter Gloystein